Can I keep my existing phone number if I move over to Woolworths ?

-Woolworths prepaid mobile recharge uses parts of the the Telstra 3G + 4G network which offers strong coverage in and outside of city areas.
-Woolworths claim more than 23m Australians fall under their coverage footprint which gives them a square Km footprint of about the same size as Optus.
-One alternative to consider if you want access to the full Telstra netowork but don’t want to pay Telstra prices, is Boost Mobile.
+Woolworths prepaid mobile recharge uses parts of the Telstra 3G + 4G network which offers strong coverage in and outside of city areas.
+Woolworths claim more than 23m Australians fall under their coverage footprint, which gives them a square Km footprint of about the same size as Optus.
+One alternative to consider if you want access to the full Telstra network, but don’t want to pay Telstra prices, is Boost Mobile.

 - Do you shop at Woolworths ? :

 A major component of the Woolworths proposition is the convenience they offer when it comes to purchasing a recharge.
-If you already go in to a Woolworths store once or twice a week, picking up a voucher recharge might be so simple, it’s worth paying slightly more with Woolworths, even for the $45 recharge.
+If you already go into a Woolworths store once or twice a week, picking up a voucher recharge might be so simple that it’s worth paying slightly more with Woolworths, even for the $45 recharge.
 Woolworths also offer Double Rewards points to customers with a card, who take a Woolworths phone plan.

 - Do you wish you could keep your data?

 Our own WhatPhone survey results show just how important it is to Australians to feel that their phone company is treating them fairly.
 Woolworths now offer a Data Bank facility which we think is the fairest way a phone company can offer data to their customers.
 The only 2 other phone companies you’ll get this facility from are Telstra and Belong Mobile.

 What is Woolworths / Telstra’s coverage like ?